jeffreykegler/hoonlint/misc/whitespace.md

 The first runechild of a joined backdented hoon should be on the same line as the rune, separated by a horizontal gap.
-Subsequent runechildren of a joined backdented hoon should be separated by a vertical gap.
+Subsequent runechildren of a joined backdented hoon should be tightly aligned with the previous runechild, or separated from the previous runechild by a vertical gap.

 The first runechild of a split backdented hoon should be separated from the rune by a vertical gap.
-Subsequent runechildren of a joined backdented hoon should also be separated by a vertical gap.
+Subsequent runechildren of a joined backdented hoon should also be tightly aligned with the previous runechild, or separated from the previous runechild by a vertical gap.

+### Backdenting and vertical gaps

+As stated,
+vertical backdenting is the flagship whitespace convention in Hoon, so in this section we will work out its implications in detail.
+For the purposes of this section, it is assumed that tight (horizontal) alignment is not being used.

 In an backdented `n`-arity hoon, the `m`'th runechild should be aligned `n-m` stops after than the anchor column.